50 Awful Health Habits Everyone Still Does—But Shouldn’t!

 We hate to break this to you, but you can, in fact, sleep too much.
 Studies show that getting more than nine hours of sleep may increase your risk of heart disease and dementia.

-Recommendation: View sleep like an all-you-can-eat buffet or open bar—moderation is necessary.
+The Rx: View sleep like an all-you-can-eat buffet or open bar—moderation is necessary.
 The latest recommendation from sleep experts, including the National Sleep Foundation, is that adults should get seven to nine hours of sleep a night.

 You Canceled Plans Last Weekend

-Skipping social obligations in favor of staying home with Netflix might feel great at the time, but ultimately, it’s bad for your heart.
-Loneliness and social isolation can increase a person’s risk of having a heart attack, according to a study published in the journal Heart.
+Loneliness and social isolation can increase a person's risk of having a heart attack, according to a study published in the journal Heart.
 People who reported poor social relationships had a 29 percent higher risk of coronary disease, and a 32 percent higher risk of stroke, than those with robust friendships.
 Why?
 Researchers believe loneliness increases chronic stress, a risk factor for heart disease.

 You Drank Sugar-Sweetened Soda Today